fgauna12/fgauna12.github.io/_posts/2020-02-21-best-practices-for-azure-container-registry.md

 ### Availability

-Especially when using Kubernetes, there will a lot more usage of a container registry.

 When services scale out due to Horizontal Pod Autoscaler.
 Whenever pods exceed quotas, they are killed and spawn up again by Kubernetes.
 Whenever a node dies, those pods that lived on those nodes will be re-instantiated elsewhere.

 And of course, when there's a new deployment.